Zakaria-pro/Obstacle-Avoider-using-Q-Learning/README.md

 # Avoinding Obstacles using Arduino & Q learning

-It's a robot car that learn to avoid obstacles from it's environement, we have used a Reinforcement Machine Learning algorithm called Q Learning.
+The Project is a Robot car that learns to avoid obstacles from the environement. for that, we have used a Reinforcement Machine Learning algorithm called Q Learning.